Nonverbal Communication: Definition, Types, Importance (Explained)

 A lively and animated teaching style captures students’ attention, makes the material more interesting, facilitates learning and provides a bit of entertainment.

-Head nods, a form of gestures, communicate positive reinforcement to students and indicate that you are listening.
+Head nods, a form of gesture, communicate positive reinforcement to students and indicate that you are listening.

-Gestures are movements of the arms, legs, hands, and head.7 Some authors opine that gesture is the deliberate body movement because they express specific and intentional meaning.
+Gestures are movements of the arms, legs, hands, and head.
+Some authors opine that gestures are deliberate body movements because they express specific and intentional meanings.

-For example, in Europe, raising thumb is used to convey that someone has done something excellent while in Bangladesh the same gesture means something idiotic.
+For example, in Europe, raising a thumb is used to convey that someone has done something excellent, while in South Asia, the same gesture means something idiotic.

 Posture and body orientation